If you have any further enquiries, please email Mr Mirko Morandi, Head of Psychology, at email@example.com

 Why at Salesian College?

 At Salesian College our A Level groups are small and students therefore receive a good deal of individual help and tuition.
 Our results over the whole A Level range speak for themselves.
-You will also get the opportunity to visit the Psychology department at Surrey University where you can experience mini lectures and practical experiments.
+We run a visit to Vienna and attend the Psychology in Action conference.

 What does the course involve?